prabhajis/analytics-hub/README.md

-For a complete guide on adding external dependencies to WSO2 Data Analytics Server & other carbon related products refer to the article: http://wso2.org/library/knowledgebase/add-external-jar-libraries-wso2-carbon-based-products
+For a complete guide on adding external dependencies to WSO2 Data Analytics Server & other carbon related products refer to the article: http://wso2.org/library/knowledgebase/add-external-jar-libraries-wso2-carbon-based-products 4.Follow the instructions of this to setup KillBill

 ## WSO2 Analytics Hub Server Binary Distribution Directory Structure